webbdan/NaturalApi/README.md

 ## Using Dependency Injection

-NaturalApi was designed for DI — not bolted onto it.
+NaturalApi was designed for DI- not bolted onto it.

 ```csharp
 // Program.cs or Startup.cs